0382/CGcoefficient.jl/docs/src/api.md

 ## float version functions

+Float version functions is always used for numeric calculation.
+They are designed for fast calculation.
+You should call `wigner_init_float` to reserve the inner **binomial table**.
+They only resive `Integer` arguments, thus `fCG, f3j, f6j, fRacha, f9j` only resive arguements which are double of the exact quantum number.
+The rest functions do not need to do so.
-Float version functions is always used for numeric calculation, so the parameters of all these functions (except `wigner_init_float`) are double of the exact angular momentum quantum number.
+The difference is labeled with the arguement name: `dj` means of double of the quantum number, while `j` means the exact quantum number.
 ```@docs
 fbinomial
 unsafe_fbinomial
 fCG
+fCG0
 f3j
 f6j
+fRacah
 f9j
-fRacah
+fMoshinsky
+dfunc
 wigner_init_float
 ```